cactusa/roman-numerals/README.md

 ### Running the tests
 Linting is performed using JSHint.

-Karma is used to run the tests with PhantomJS.
+Karma runs the JavaScript unit tests in PhantomJS.

 Both can be run from the command line:
 ```